Niger - Africa

 • Keep evenings flexible

-A stronger first route in Niamey usually means one named anchor like Niger River and central museum logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Niamey usually means one named anchor like National Museum of Niger plus a nearby district block in Niamey city center, Niamey main arrival area, and Niamey evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Tight central dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for Le Kori Lounge Bar evening and let the rest of the route stay compact.

 Evenings in Niamey are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.